-The excluded rows are not used for creating a model and calculaiton of model’s and results’ performance (e.g. explained variance).
-However main results (for PCA — scores and residuals) are calculated for these rows as well and set hidden, so you will not see them on plots.
-You can always e.g. show scores for excluded objects by using
+The excluded rows are not used for creating a model and calculation of model’s and results’ performance (e.g. explained variance).
+However main results (for PCA — scores and residual distances) are calculated for these rows as well and set hidden, so you will not see them on plots.
+You can always show values for excluded objects by using parameter

 show.excluded = TRUE.
 It is implemented via attributes “known” for plotting methods from mdatools so if you use e.g. ggplot2 you will see all points.

 The excluded columns are not used for any calculations either, the corresponding results (e.g. loadings or regression coefficients) will have zero values for such columns and be also hidden on plots.
 Here is a simple example.

 data(people) m = pca(people, 5, scale = T, exclrows = c("Lars", "Federico"), exclcols = "Income") par(mfrow = c(2, 2)) plotScores(m, show.labels = TRUE) plotScores(m, show.labels = TRUE, show.excluded = TRUE) plotResiduals(m, show.labels = TRUE, show.excluded = TRUE) plotLoadings(m, show.labels = TRUE, show.excluded = TRUE)

 As you can see, the excluded values (or variables in case of loadings plot) are either hidden completely or shown as gray points if